haekb/nolf1-modernizer/readme.md

  - Cap framerate during menus and gameplay to 60fps
  - Fixed the mouse stutter
  - Optimized performance in select cases
- - Jukebox to play your favourite tunes
+ - Jukebox to play some of your favourite in-game tunes
+ - Supports the Game of the Year edition

 ## Additional Config Commands